tensorlayer/TensorLayer/docs/index.rst

   :align: center
   :target: https://github.com/zsdonghao/tensorlayer

-`TensorLayer`_ was designed for both Researchers and Engineers, it is a transparent library built on the top of Google TensorFlow.
+`TensorLayer`_ is designed to use by both Researchers and Engineers, it is a transparent library built on the top of Google TensorFlow.
-It was designed to provide a higher-level
+It is designed to provide a higher-level
 API to TensorFlow in order to speed-up experimentations and developments.
-`TensorLayer`_ is easy to extended and modified.
+`TensorLayer`_ is easy to be extended and modified.
-In addition, we provides mass examples and tutorials to help you to find the one you need in your project.
+In addition, we provide many examples and tutorials to help you to go through deep learning and reinforcement learning.

 The `documentation <http://tensorlayer.readthedocs.io/en/latest/user/tutorial.html>`_
 is not only for describing how to use `TensorLayer`_ but also